iztiar/iztiar-core/schemas/app-config.schema.md

     }
 ```

-where `ControllerOne`, `BrokerOne` and `RestProductionApi` above are the name of the features.
+where `ControllerOne`, `BrokerOne` and `RestProductionApi` above are the name that the site adminitrator has decided to give to these respective features.

-This name MUST be defined in the `features` group in order the feature be considered by the application.

 As specified in the `app-config.schema.json`, each feature MUST exhibit a minimal set of keys, and MAY exhibit other keys depending of its own needs: